ninoseki/mihari/README.md

-  mihari securitytrails [IP|DOMAIN|EMAIL]     # SecurityTrails lookup by an ip, domain or email mihari securitytrails_domain_feed [REGEXP]  # SecurityTrails new domain feed search by a regexp mihari shodan [QUERY]                       # Shodan host search by a query mihari status                               # Show the current configuration status mihari urlscan [QUERY]                      # urlscan search by a given query mihari virustotal [IP|DOMAIN]               # VirusTotal resolutions lookup by an ip or domain
+  mihari securitytrails [IP|DOMAIN|EMAIL]     # SecurityTrails lookup by an ip, domain or email mihari securitytrails_domain_feed [REGEXP]  # SecurityTrails new domain feed search by a regexp mihari shodan [QUERY]                       # Shodan host search by a query mihari ssh_fingerprint [FINGERPRINT]        # Cross search with search engines by an SSH fingerprint mihari status                               # Show the current configuration status mihari urlscan [QUERY]                      # urlscan search by a given query mihari virustotal [IP|DOMAIN]               # VirusTotal resolutions lookup by an ip or domain